 - To follow the treatment plan recommended by the practitioner primarily responsible for your care.
 This includes keeping appointments and, if unable to do so for any reason, you will notify the responsible practitioner or the hospital.

 - For your actions if you refuse treatment or do not follow the practitioner’s instructions.

 - For assuring that the financial obligations of your health care are paid as promptly as possible.

 - For being considerate of the rights of other patients and hospital staff, and for assisting in the control of noise, smoking, and the number of visitors.
 You are responsible for being respectful of the property of other persons and of the hospital.
 Pictures or video that capture employees will not be taken without the written consent of the employee.

-At Chesapeake Regional Medical Center we are committed to the safety of your care.
+At Chesapeake Regional Healthcare, we are committed to the safety of your care.
 We invite you and your loved ones to partner with us in ensuring that your care is safe and comfortable.
 Here are some ways you can participate in your care

 - Speak Up if you have questions or concerns.